-&lt;sup>47 The 2005 Hazardous Products Act is a Canadian Act which prohibits the advertising, sale and importation of hazardous products.
+58 The 2005 Hazardous Products Act is a Canadian Act which prohibits the advertising, sale and importation of hazardous products.

 Therefore, none of the community-wide regulation currently in place covers the specific risk targeted herein.
-Indeed, some of them regulate the use of lead and/or its compounds in consumer products but do not address jewellery; some others regulate articles intended to be used by children but do not include jewellery for children (and of course not jewellery in general neither), the existing European regulations covering fashion jewellery articles are either targeted on specific types of jewellery (and thus incomplete), or do not restrict lead and its compounds; and finally, regulations on precious jewellery are focused on precious metals and not on other metals/substances.
+Indeed, some of them regulate the use of lead and/or its compounds in consumer products but do not address jewellery; some others regulate articles intended to be used by children but do not include jewellery for children (and of course for jewellery more generally either), the existing European regulations covering fashion jewellery articles are either targeted on specific types of jewellery (and thus incomplete), or do not restrict lead and its compounds; and finally, regulations on precious jewellery are focused on precious metals and not on other metals/substances.